 Stonyridge Vineyard is settled within the rolling hills between Onetangi and Ostend.
 The winery is world-famous for its next-level Cabernet blends.
 Their varietals include Cabernet Sauvignon, Cabernet Franc, Merlot, Malbec, and Petit Verdot.

-The winery holds fast to traditional French wine-making methods and organic viticulture.
-The result is that they’ve created some of the finest red wines in New Zealand—and even the world!
+The winery adheres to traditional French wine-making methods and organic viticulture, which has resulted in some of the finest red wines in New Zealand—and even the world!

 For a casual outing at Stonyridge Vineyard, stop in for a flight tasting at the Tasting Lounge.
 Or you can enjoy wine & nibbles at the Yoga Deck.
 Up for something more intimate?
 Grab a romantic upscale meal at the elegant Verandah Café.